“He is an exceptional player who fully understands the jazz language and is fully conversant with all genres of the music. ”

 - Mike West, Washington City Paper

-Not one to stand still musically, Whalen is also very busy with numerous musical projects, including the Tim Whalen Trio, the Tim Whalen Nonet, the Tim Whalen Septet, and the Tim Whalen Chamber Ensemble, which mixes classical chamber music, soul music, poetry, and jazz.
+Not one to stand still musically, Whalen is also very busy with numerous musical projects, including his Trio, Nonet, Septet, new Chamber Ensemble, which mixes classical chamber music, soul music, poetry, and jazz.
+He also co-leads the new 17-piece KW BIG BAND with the amazing guitarist and composer Michael Kramer.

 From 2007 to 2010, Whalen was visiting assistant professor of Jazz Piano at the University of Toledo in Ohio, where he taught jazz improvisation, jazz composition and arranging, jazz history, and private lessons in jazz piano.
 He also CO-directed the Jazz Vocalstra with the legendary jazz vocalist Jon Hendricks.